• Burned Out as a Blockchain Developer in Dubai — Is Switching to DevRel Actually a Better Long-Term Career Move?

 @CareerSensei

-• Did your hardcore dev skills actually give you an edge in Developer Relations?
-Or did it feel like starting from zero vibes?
+• Did your dev background give you an advantage, or did it feel like learning everything again from scratch?

-• How’s the job market in Dubai (or globally) for blockchain pros looking to shift into these hybrid or people-focused roles?
+• How’s the market in Dubai (or globally) for people making this switch?

 5